Cybersecurity & Tech

 The decree reiterates that recorded images “are kept for a strictly necessary period which may not, in any case, exceed twelve months” and states that they “may not, during this period, be used for purposes other than those provided for” in the experiment.

-When the Olympics and Paralympics draft law was first introduced back in December 2022, the CNIL acknowledged that the use of systems allowing for the automatic analysis of images in real time “raises new and substantial issues in terms of privacy” and further, that the “deployment, even experimental, of these devices constitutes a turning point that will contribute to defining the general role that will be attributed to these technologies, and more generally to artificial intelligence.”
+When the Olympics and Paralympics draft law was introduced in December 2022, the CNIL acknowledged that the use of systems allowing for the automatic analysis of images in real time “raises new and substantial issues in terms of privacy” and, further, that the “deployment, even experimental, of these devices constitutes a turning point that will contribute to defining the general role that will be attributed to these technologies, and more generally to artificial intelligence.”
 With this, it stressed that the proposed experiment’s framework included adequate protections and red lines to ensure the fair and legal use of algorithmic surveillance tools in public spaces, complying with “the recommendations made by the CNIL in its position on augmented cameras of July 2022.”

-France’s highest constitutional court also found that the provisions of Article 10 were constitutional and did not infringe upon civil liberties, despite some contention in Parliament.
+France’s highest constitutional court also found that the provisions of Article 10 were constitutional and did not infringe on civil liberties, despite some contention in Parliament.
 After the bill’s adoption in April, several parliamentary groups referred the text in its entirety to the Constitutional Council, arguing that the bill “infringes upon several principles of constitutional value” including the right to privacy.
 The council did not uphold objections from the referral, emphasizing the law’s intent to prevent breaches of public order and highlighting the stringent safeguards in place.
-However, it stressed that any authorization of algorithmic video surveillance must be immediately terminated if the conditions justifying issuance are no longer met.
+However, it stressed that any authorization of algorithmic video surveillance must be terminated immediately if the conditions justifying issuance are no longer met.
 Additionally, it required that the public be informed in advance about the use of algorithmic processing on collected images, unless prohibitive circumstances or conflicts with the objectives arise.
-And further, the council stipulated, the constitutional conformity of the experiment will be re-examined upon its completion.
+And further, the council stipulated, the constitutional conformity of the experiment will be reexamined upon its completion.

 The Constitutional Council’s decision on algorithmic video surveillance had been much anticipated, both in France and abroad, given the controversy that had shrouded the augmented camera experiment throughout the entirety of the parliamentary process.
-In March 2023, a group of 38 civil society organizations had released an open letter calling upon the National Assembly to reject the article concerned, arguing that the measures pose unacceptable risks to fundamental rights” and further, constitute “a step towards the normalisation of exceptional surveillance powers.”
+In March 2023, a group of 38 civil society organizations had released an open letter calling on the National Assembly to reject the article concerned, arguing that the measures “pose unacceptable risks to fundamental rights” and, further, constitute “a step towards the normalisation of exceptional surveillance powers.”
 After the National Assembly passed the bill, Amnesty International’s Advocacy Advisor on AI Regulation warned that the decision “risks permanently transforming France into a dystopian surveillance state, and allowing large-scale violations of human rights elsewhere in the bloc.”

 Defenders, on the contrary, pointed to the 28 guarantees provided for by the text—including CNIL’s continuous oversight—and highlighted that beyond the extensive protections built into Article 10, its objective use cases were of critical importance to public safety.
 “No one saw the truck arrive on the Promenade des Anglais, no one—despite the video surveillance,” stated law commission chairman Sacha Houlié, referencing the Nice attack of 2016.
 “If we had access to algorithmic processing then, we would have recognized the abnormal behavior, which would have prevented that attack.”